XanderYoon/ML_Soccer_Predictions/docs/final.md

 ## Data Collection

-We created three sets of features to train our various classifier models with:
+We created four sets of features to train our various classifier models with:
 1. Betting odds
 2. Team-based attributes
 3. Player-based attributes
+4. Combined previous match results, team-based attributes, and player-based attributes.

 To create these features, we had to generate features to encode match-ups between two teams.
 The Match data table contains betting odds from 10 providers, which already encode a match up by providing the odds of home team win, away team win, or draw For the remaining features, we computed match-up metrics using team-based and player-based ratings from the FIFA video game series.
 For example, for team attributes from the FIFA video game series sourced from the Team_attributes table, we computed the difference in home team metric with away team metric, and performed various aggregations (min, max, mean, median) on the features before associating them with their matches in the Match table.
 An example of one attribute we computed is average overall player FIFA rating per team.
 We then take the difference in average overall player FIFA rating from the home team and away team, and use that as the training feature.

+To try to achieve stronger results, we wanted to combine these seperate sets of features along with new features like previous match results to create a more diverse and robust dataset.
+This was challenging due to the nature our dataset and the multiple tables that contained the relevant data.
+To sovle this problem, we created a class called Soccer_Database to abstract out the tedious feature extraction and allow us to simply select the desired features and get a 2D numpy array.

 The binary classification problem used “home team wins” as the positive label (1), and “home team draw/lose” as the negative label (0).
 Our dataset contained home team goals and away team goals, so we created our label accordingly – 1 if home team goals - away team goals > 0, 0 otherwise.